pilight/pilight/docs/source/configuration/devices.rst

 Each protocol has some specific settings you can override in your device set-up.
 What these settings are, can be found in the protocols section of this manual.
 These settings can change the internal functioning of a protocol or the values a protocol can take.
 These settings are device specific.

-For example, we do not want to have our dimmer to go to a full dimlevel, because then it is to bright.
-But we also do not want it to go to its minimum dimlevel, because then it is to dim.
+For example, we might not want to have our dimmer to go to a full dimlevel, because then it is too bright.
+But we also do not want it to go to its minimum dimlevel, because then it is too dim.
 In that case, you can override the minimum and maximum values of the dimmer:

 .. code-block:: json
    :linenos: